 Career Coach is designed to help you find a good career by providing the most current local data on wages, employment, job postings, and associated education and training.
-Take a self-paced career assessment to get your started in the right direction.
+Take a self-paced career assessment to get you started in the right direction.

 Workshops and Events

-From resume workshops to the annual Job Fair, the Office of Career Services is here to provide you with fun, FREE resources and events.
+From resume workshops to the annual Job Fair, the Office of Career Services is here to provide you with fun, FREE resources, and events.
 Check out our campus calendar here.

 Job Search Preparation

 Finding a job can be tough- let us help!
 With employers receiving 100’s of resumes for each position, it is important to prepare your resume and cover letter to stand out in the paper crowd.
-The office of Career Services can help with your resume, cover letter, interview skills, references list and the follow up.
+The office of Career Services can help with your resume, cover letter, interview skills, references list, and the follow-up.
 Don’t make the job search process harder than it has to be.